Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/artifact-update.rst

 ..
 NOTE::

-    Artifact deletion can be limited (e.g 5 deletions per days or disabled by platform administrators.
+    Artifact deletion can be limited (for example: 5 deletions per day) or disabled by platform administrators.